TRENDING ON ONEINDIA

 - Did You Know That Cashback On Shopping Is Taxable?

 - Lakshya Sen Enters Semifinals Of World Junior Badminton Championship

 Legendary singer Kishore Kumar preferred singing and music to studies during his student days and was very clear in the formative years of his life that he wanted to make a mark in the fledgling Hindi film industry.
-Kumar, whose 89th birth anniversary is being celebrated today, had an average academic record, as per documents available with the Indore Christian College (ICC), where he enrolled for intermediate in 1946.
+Kumar had an average academic record, as per documents available with the Indore Christian College (ICC), where he enrolled for intermediate in 1946.